MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-csharp.md

 using Azure;
 using Azure.AI.OpenAI.Assistants;

-// Assistants is a beta API and subject to change; acknowledge its experimental status by suppressing the matching warning. string endpoint = Environment.GetEnvironmentVariable("AZURE_OPENAI_ENDPOINT");
+// Assistants is a beta API and subject to change
+// Acknowledge its experimental status by suppressing the matching warning. string endpoint = Environment.GetEnvironmentVariable("AZURE_OPENAI_ENDPOINT");
 string key = Environment.GetEnvironmentVariable("AZURE_OPENAI_API_KEY");